eformat/argocd-team-topologies/README.md

 zteam-ci-cd   argocd   3m
 ```

+The team ArgoCD's `cluster` connection's are cluster scoped.

 ### Platform ArgoCD, Namespaced ArgoCD per Team

 This is the default pattern you get out of the box with OpenShift.